 After my computer fell prey to malware, I realized I needed to change my own cybersecurity practices.
 The first question I asked myself was, “How do you prevent malware attacks?”
-Nearly every form of malware attack is caused by users clicking on links or downloading something malicious.
+Ninety-five percent of cybersecurity threats are caused by users clicking on links or downloading something malicious.
 Never click on suspicious links in messages, emails, or online.
 Verify programs or sites are legitimate before downloading.
 Keep browsers, software, and devices fully updated to keep from being vulnerable to hackers or malware.
 Outdated software is the most likely to be hacked.
 Make sure to teach everyone in your family safe cybersecurity practices too.

 What Should You Do if Your Device Gets Infected with Malware?

 So how do you detect malware?
 I was fortunate enough to have updated antimalware that alerted me to the threat on my device.
 Make sure to run frequent antimalware scans on your device.
 Another sign of malware is slower processing time and problems starting and shutting down your computer.
 Your browser might redirect you to sites you didn’t intend on visiting or pop-up ads may appear on your computer or device desktop.
 Besides being warned by my antimalware software, I noticed that my computer was using a lot more Internet than expected.
 The most important thing you can do if you think malware is on your computer is to make sure you have software that can detect it quickly so you can resolve the issue before too much damage is done.
 If your computer is not responsive or you think the malware is beyond what your antimalware software can deal with, there are experts that can fix your device.